fp7-netide/Engine/ryu-shim/README.md

 To test the Ryu shim it is necessary to run one of the backends provided in this github repository and the NetIDE Core.
 Both must support the NetIDE Intermediate protocol v1.2 or later.
 The Java implementation of the Core can be found in this repository within folder ```core```.
-First start the Core by following the accompanying README and then, run the ```ryu-shim``` with the following command:
+First, start the Core by following the accompanying README and then, run the ```ryu-shim``` with the following command:
 ```
 ryu-manager ryu-shim.py
 ```